Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 You can counteract this temporary effect by adding a more instant nitrogenous lawn feed at the same time.

-In Britain, you can buy seaweed extract under the trade name "Maxicrop" which is available in most good garden centres or you can buy calcified seaweed from Chase Organics.
+In Britain, you can buy seaweed extract under the trade name Maxicrop which is available in most good garden centres or you can buy calcified seaweed from Chase Organics.
 It's not really practical for most of us to harvest our own seaweed.
-If you do, you need to have a method of removing excess salt before using it!
+Seaweed was traditionally used by crofters in Scotland to grow crops on the windswept rocky islands.

 Use all fertilisers when the ground is already moist - you will have a better take up and less risk of scorching.